fabridigua/EyeDraw/README.md

 ## Setup

-To run this project, clone it with [Git] and run the `main.py` file:
+To run the project, clone it with [Git] and run the `main.py` file:

 [Git]: https://git-scm.com/downloads	"Git download page"